 Activity 3: Stop the Stigma

-After learning and discussing basic mental health facts, have your students create colorful mini-posters with quotes on them that promote mental health awareness.
+After learning about social-emotional learning, have your students create colorful mini-posters with quotes on them that promote mental health awareness.
 Making art has been shown to lower stress levels, as supported by a research study conducted by art therapy professors at Drexel University.
 You can hang the posters around your classroom as a constant reminder for your students that mental health should not be stigmatized.

 Skill building for: Creativity, Writing